RaymondWang987/NVDS/README.md

    ```
 + Average metrics calculations for all 90 videos.

-   When the scripts is finished for all videos, `NVDS_VDW_Test` file will contain the results of 90 testing videos with Midas/DPT as depth predictors (`/xxx//NVDS_VDW_Test/Midas/` and `/xxx/NVDS_VDW_Test/DPT/`).
+   When the scripts is finished for all videos, `NVDS_VDW_Test` folder will contain the results of 90 test videos with Midas/DPT as depth predictors (`/xxx//NVDS_VDW_Test/Midas/` and `/xxx/NVDS_VDW_Test/DPT/`).
 For each video, there will be an `accuracy.txt` to store the depth metrics.
 The last step is to calculate the average tomporal and depth metrics for all the 90 videos.
 You can simlpy run the `cal_mean_vdw_metric.py` for the final results.
    ```
    python cal_mean_vdw_metric --test_dir /xxx/NVDS_VDW_Test/Midas/
    python cal_mean_vdw_metric --test_dir /xxx/NVDS_VDW_Test/DPT/